-2.7.3 The fatigue analysis should take into account the intended design life and the accessibility of individual structural members for inspection.
+2.7.3 The fatigue analysis should take into account the intended design life of the unit and the accessibility of load-carrying members for inspection.

 2.8 Materials

 Units should be constructed from steel or other suitable material having properties acceptable to the Administration.